-Upon the completion of this course, the pilot will have the necessary knowledge and skills to demonstrate that he/she meets the requirements of FAR 61.56(e) for the Flight Review, 61.57(c)(i-iii) for recent Flight Experience - Instrument will be met.
+Upon the completion of this course, the pilot will have the necessary knowledge and skills to demonstrate that he/she meets the requirements of FAR 61.56(e) for the Flight Review, 61.57(c)(i-iii) for recent Flight Experience - Instrument, and 61.57(d)(1) for the Instrument Proficiency Check will be met.
 The student will review multi-engine aircraft systems, the use of the systems, controls, normal and abnormal procedures for the aircraft.